Yiyun-Liang/Forum-Posts-Analysis/README.md

 # Forum-Posts-Analysis

-+ For each student what is the hour during which the student has posted the most posts]
++ For each student what is the hour during which the student has posted the most posts.
++ Analyze the correlation between the length of a post and the length of answers.

 ### Dataset format